skywindnwings/Cyber-Security/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jumpbox machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses: 49.189.250.115
+Access to this machine is only allowed from the following IP addresses: **49.189.250.115**

-Machines within the network can only be accessed by the Jumpbox private IP address (10.0.0.4).
+Machines within the network can only be accessed by the Jumpbox private IP address: **10.0.0.4**

 A summary of the access policies in place can be found in the table below.